New Moon on

 True anomaly ∠142.2°

-The true anomaly is ∠142.2°.
-At the beginning of the next synodic month the true anomaly is going to be ∠168.7°.
+The true anomaly of the Moon orbit is ∠142.2° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠168.7°.

-12 days after point of perigee on 7 April 2012 at 16:59 in ♎ Libra.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next apogee on 22 April 2012 at 13:49 in ♉ Taurus.
+12 days since point of perigee on 7 April 2012 at 16:59 in ♎ Libra the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next apogee on 22 April 2012 at 13:49 in ♉ Taurus.

 Distance to Moon 403 798 km